helnazsoltani/airbnb-new-user-booking-prediction/README.md

 - All of the above features are calculated based on the data in users’ web session records (sessions.csv) with respect to their first activity on website.

 ### Exploratory data analysis:
 - 58% of the users in the dataset did not end up booking (labeled as 'NDF').
-This brought up another interesting question to answer: Are the first users book any reservation?
+This brought up another interesting question to answer: Does a new Airbnb user book?
 - Airbnb users tend to use Apple products more.
 Apple products are among the top 5 most popular devices.
 - The mean and std of 'age' are 37 and 9, respectively.
 - The null values in 'secs elapsed mean' were filled based on the observed corresponding EDA to make sure it does not affect the original statistics.